GabriFila/app-sagra-pesto/README.md

   - [ ] LinkOrderModal

 WaiterPage
-- in one-time useEffect listen for orders with waiterId == user.uuid
+- in one-time useEffect listen for orders with waiterId == user.uuid and status='active' (get from firebase.auth().currentUser)
-- map orders to WaiterOrders and pass order as prop + docId
+- map orders to WaiterOrders and pass order as prop + firestoreId

  WaiterOrder
 - in one-time useEffect listen for courses with orderId equal to prop one and pass Course obj as prop + docId
 - display table# and orderId
-- display close button
+- display close button, on click set status='completed'
-- display unlink button
+- display unlink button, on click set status='pending'

 WaiterCourse
 - when Course state == waiting, display sendToKitchen button